 Buccal mucosal bleeding time was used to evaluate primary hemostatic function as it is readily available to most veterinary practitioners.
 Our study found prolonged BMBT in dogs with naturally occurring AKI, compared to known reference intervals of 1.7 to 4.8 minutes.^{18,19} As we did not compare BMBT to the control group under the guidance of our ethics committee, we performed Spearman's rank test to measure correlation between BMBT and other measured variables.
-There was no correlation between BMBT and other primary hemostatic function tests, contrary to a negative correlation between vWF:Ag and BMBT in dogs with type I, type II, type III vWD, and dogs with thrombocytopathia.38 Uremic dogs can have normal,39 or prolonged BMBTs, with means (SD) of 12.60 (\pm 6.05) minutes,19 and 7.0 (\pm 0.4) minutes.11 These differences in BMBT might be due to the etiology of uremia, or known variability in the BMBT measurement technique.^{19,40,41} Interobserver variability was minimized in our study by having only 2 of the authors performing the test, although intraobserver variability would have been present.40 Buccal mucosal bleeding time might have been longer if the platelet count in our study population was no different to the control group, and the test procedure was not discontinued in the dog which had BMBT of 10 minutes or greater.
-We conclude that either BMBT is not appropriate for measuring primary hemostatic function in dogs with AKI due to these variabilities, or perhaps there are other mechanisms of primary hemostatic dysfunction not measured in our study which caused the prolonged BMBT.^{10,11}
+There was no correlation between BMBT and other primary hemostatic function tests, contrary to a negative correlation between vWF:Ag and BMBT in dogs with type I-III vWD and dogs with thrombocytopathia.38 Uremic dogs can have normal39 or prolonged BMBTs, with mean (SD) of 12.60 (±6.05) minutes,19 and 7.0 (±0.4) minutes.11 These differences in BMBT might be due to the etiology of uremia or known variability in the BMBT measurement technique.^{19,40} Interobserver variability was minimized in our study by having only 2 of the authors performing the test, although intraobserver variability would have been present.40 Buccal mucosal bleeding time might have been longer if the platelet count in our study population was no different to the control group, and the test procedure was not discontinued in the dog which had BMBT of 10 minutes or greater.
+We conclude that either BMBT is not appropriate for measuring primary hemostatic function in dogs with AKI due to these variabilities or perhaps there are other mechanisms of primary hemostatic dysfunction not measured in our study which caused the prolonged BMBT.^{10,11}

 There are several limitations to our study.
 The AKI group had lower AA- and ADP-induced platelet aggregation compared to the control group which was not statistically significant.
 As this is a pilot study, the small sample size might have contributed to a type II error.
-A sample size of 26 dogs in each group would be required to detect a difference in platelet aggregation between the 2 groups should such a difference exist.
+A sample size of 26 dogs in each group would be required to detect a difference in platelet aggregation between the 2 groups, should such a difference exist.
 The small sample size might have also contributed to a type II error in vWF:Ag concentrations, in which 115 dogs would be required to detect a difference between the 2 groups, should such a difference exist.
 There were many variables with strong correlation which did not reach significance, in which 24 dogs would be required in each group to reach significant difference if present.
 In addition, as already discussed, the difference in PCV and platelet count might have also influenced our results.
 If PCV and platelet count were standardized between the 2 groups, there might be decreased or increased difference in platelet aggregation respectively.

-We aimed to characterise platelet function in dogs with AKI, however we also included dogs with AOCKD.
-This inclusion of dogs with CKD might limit our ability to purely state that the findings are AOCKD.
-This inclusion of dogs with CKD might limit our ability to purely state that the findings are specific to AKI, as primary hemostatic function might have been contributed from mechanisms
+We aimed to characterize platelet function in dogs with AKI; however, we also included dogs with AoCKD.
+This inclusion of dogs with CKD might limit our ability to purely state that the findings are specific to AKI, as primary hemostatic function might have been contributed from mechanisms associated with CKD also.
+Although our study design excluded known causes of AKI, other unknown comorbidities might have influenced the results.